-

 What are the essential requirements for listing a company in the main stock exchange(s) in your market?
 Please describe the simplified regime (if any) for company seeking a dual-listing in your market.

-The essential listing requirements for the regulated market Nasdaq Stockholm are reflected in the table below.
-Listing on Nasdaq First North Growth Market requires somewhat lower thresholds in certain cases and overall a less through approval process.
+The essential listing requirements for Nasdaq Stockholm are set out in the table below.
+Listing on Nasdaq First North Growth Market requires somewhat lower thresholds and overall a less rigorous approval process.

 Prospectus Risk factors, information on organisational structure, the issuer’s operations, intellectual property, board, management, major shareholders and information on the issuer’s assets and liabilities, financial position and results.
-Prospectus must be approved by the SFSA.
+The prospectus must be approved by the SFSA.

-Due diligence Requirement that issuers undergo a legal review (due diligence).
-The purpose of this is to ensure that the issuer meets stock market soundness requirements.
-The review forms the basis of the auditor’s review of the issuer and is important to reduce exposure to the issuer’s board, as the board is responsible for the content of the prospectus drawn up in connection with the listing.
+Due diligence There is a requirement for issuers to undergo a legal review (due diligence) to ensure that the issuer meets stock market soundness requirements.
+This review forms the basis of the auditor’s assessment of the issuer and is important to limit exposure for the issuer’s board, as the board is responsible for the content of the prospectus drawn up for the listing.

-Listing auditor The listing auditor is assigned to assess whether the issuer fulfils the admission requirements and whether it would be appropriate to approve the issuer’s shares for admission to trading at the exchange.
+Listing auditor The listing auditor must assess whether the issuer fulfils the admission requirements and whether it would be appropriate to approve the issuer’s shares for admission to trading on the exchange.
 Disclosure obligations The board and the management must complete a special training arranged by Nasdaq or legal counsel prior to listing.
 The training includes information provision requirements applicable to listed companies.
-In addition to the information requirements under EU Market Abuse Regulation, the issuer must:
+In addition to the information requirements under the EU Market Abuse Regulation, the issuer must:

 – publish its intention to apply for admission to trading on Nasdaq Stockholm;

-- maintain an information policy – this must be worded and structured in a way to ensure that compliance with the policy is not dependent on one person;
+– maintain an information policy – this must be worded and structured in a way that ensures compliance with the policy is not dependent on one person;

 – possess the organisation and staff to manage financial reporting in order to comply with the requirements regarding disclosure of information to the market; and

-- maintain routines and systems for information provisioning, including routines for financial reporting, such as:
+– maintain routines and systems for provision of information, including routines for financial reporting, such as:

-A simplified process is available for dual-listing in Sweden.
-This needs to be assessed on a case by case basis but in essence it remains key that investors understand the nature and the risks of the issuer and the securities that are being offered or admitted to trading on a regulated market.
+A simplified regime is available for dual-listing in Sweden on Nasdaq Stockholm and Nasdaq First North Growth Market.
+A simplified prospectus is to be published containing a summary that provides the key information investors need to understand the nature and the risks of the issuer, the guarantor, and the securities being offered or admitted to trading on a regulated market.

 -